When The Toughest

 Costs of Being Charged With A Crime

-First, the client has the cost of hiring an experienced attorney.
+First, the client has to pay the cost of hiring an experienced criminal defense attorney.
 They also have to pay bail, and in order to properly defend the case, sometimes an investigator or an expert may be needed, which is the client’s responsibility, and that also costs money.
 In some cases, the attorney may be able to get the court to pay for an investigator or an expert.

 Cases which involve a lot of costs which the client cannot pay, an attorney will file a motion with the court saying, “Your Honor, my client is in custody.
 He can’t help me investigate this case.
 Based on that fact and the fact that he’s indigent, I would like the court to appoint an investigator to assist me,” and generally they will do it.